-The PHA will begin tracking over-income families once these policies have been adopted, but no later than March 24, 2019.
+The PHA will begin tracking over-income families once these policies have been adopted.

 The PHA will not evict or terminate the tenancies of families whose income exceeds the income limit for program eligibility as described at 24 CFR 960.261.